 Parents Who Host, Lose the Most – public awareness program educating communities and parents about the risks of serving alcohol at teen parties.

-Drive for Life is a student program at North Marion High School focusing on educating students about the 3 D’s of driving (distracted, drugged
+Drive for Life - DFL is a student led program at North Marion High School focusing on educating students about the 3 D’s of driving (distracted, drugged and drunk).

 Adult and Youth Mental Health First Aid Classes